-Separation Schemes comprise the above-mentioned traffic lanes, separation zone, and precautionary areas, and are a means of preventing collisions.
-Traffic Separation Schemes are recommended for large commercial ships entering or leaving the respective bays and are not intended for smaller vessels or those engaged in inshore transit; for further information see the U.S. Coast Pilot, Volume 2 (NOAA National Ocean Service 2009).
-However it should be noted that under federal Navigation Rules, vessels engaged in fishing are prohibited from impeding the transit of a vessel following a traffic lane (33 USC 2010 et. seq.).
+Schemes comprise the above-mentioned traffic lanes, separation zone, and precautionary area, and are a means of preventing collisions.
+Traffic Separation Schemes are recommended for large commercial ships entering or leaving the respective bays and are not intended for smaller vessels or those engaged in inshore transit; for further information see the U.S. Coast Pilot Volume 2 (NOAA National Ocean Service 2009).
+However it should be noted that under federal navigation rules, vessels engaged in fishing are prohibited from impeding the transit of a vessel following a traffic lane.2.

-720.3 Recommended Vessel Routes
+720.3.
+Recommended Vessel Routes

-1. In addition to the official shipping lanes described above, there are two Recommended Vessel Routes running through the SAMP area roughly parallel to the mainland.
-One route runs from The Race at the entrance to Long Island Sound along the Rhode Island coast to Point Judith, and a second route runs from the approach to Narragansett Bay in a northeasterly direction toward Buzzards Bay (see Figure 1).
-Recommended Vessel Routes are established for commercial deep-draft traffic transiting the inshore waters of Block Island and Rhode Island Sounds and are designed to reduce conflicts with recreational boaters and other users of these areas; however vessels are not required to utilize these routes nor are fishermen required to keep fishing gear outside these routes.
-Recommended Vessel Routes in the SAMP area are established by the U.S. Coast Guard in cooperation with the Southeastern Massachusetts and Rhode Island Port Safety and Security Forums.
-For further information see the U.S. Coast Pilot, Volume 2 (NOAA National Ocean Service 2009).
+1. In addition to the official shipping lanes described above, there are two formally designated Recommended Vessel Routes running through the Ocean SAMP area roughly parallel to the mainland.
+One route runs from The Race at the entrance to Long Island Sound along the Rhode Island coast to Point Judith, and a second route runs from the approach to Narragansett Bay in a northeasterly direction toward Buzzards Bay (see Figure 7.1).
+Recommended Vessel Routes are established for commercial deep draft traffic transiting the inshore waters of Block Island and Rhode Island Sounds and are designed to reduce conflicts with recreational boaters and other users of these areas.
+However, vessels are not required to utilize these routes nor are fishermen required to keep fishing gear outside these routes.
+Recommended Vessel Routes in the Ocean SAMP area are established by the U.S. Coast Guard in cooperation with the Southeastern Massachusetts and Rhode Island Port Safety and Security Forums.
+For further information see the U.S. Coast Pilot Volume 2 (NOAA National Ocean Service 2009).

-720.4 Ferry Routes
+720.4.
+Ferry Routes

-1. Ferries operating within the SAMP area travel relatively consistent routes that do not necessarily align with charted shipping lanes or recommended vessel routes.
-At the time of this writing, none of the SAMP area ferry routes are notated on NOAA nautical charts, though the U.S. Coast Guard is in the process of charting the Block Island Ferry route between Point Judith and Block Island's Old Harbor (Cowan, pers. comm., December 23, 2009).
-See section 730 for further discussion of ferries and Figure 8 for a map of approximate routes for ferries currently operating within the SAMP area.
+1. Ferries operating within the Ocean SAMP area travel relatively consistent routes that do not necessarily align with charted shipping lanes or recommended vessel routes.
+At the time of this writing, the only Ocean SAMP area ferry route that is noted on NOAA nautical charts is the Block Island Ferry route between Point Judith and Block Island's Old Harbor, though it should be noted that this ferry route may still vary from its charted route; see NOAA Chart 13218 (NOAA Office of Coast Survey 2009) for further information.
+See Section 730 for further discussion of ferries and Figure 7.8 for a map of approximate routes for ferries currently operating within the Ocean SAMP area.

-720.5 Pilot Boarding Areas
+720.5.
+Pilot Boarding Areas

 1. Marine pilots board commercial vessels bound for Narragansett Bay or other area ports to provide local knowledge and navigation assistance.
 Marine pilots board commercial vessels in charted pilot boarding areas in order to guide commercial ships through state waters.
-Pilotage in the SAMP area is primarily provided by the Northeast Marine Pilots Association, based in Newport, RI.
+Pilotage in the Ocean SAMP area is primarily provided by the Northeast Marine Pilots Association, based in Newport.